-But Jeffries was nothing if not tough and durable and despite the carnage, he refused to concede.
+But the champion was nothing if not tough and durable and despite the carnage, he refused to concede.
 Instead he waited for his chance to strike back and it came in round eight.
 After a series of exchanges, Jeffries cornered his man.
 Fitzsimmons then inexplicably paused, lowered his guard, and spoke to Jeffries.
 The champion’s response was to move in and land a hard right to the belly followed by a thunderous left hook to the jaw that put Fitzsimmons down and out.

 When the challenger approached the champion a few minutes later to congratulate him, Jeffries, seated on his stool, peered up at Fitzsimmons through swollen, bleeding eyes and declared, “You’re the most dangerous man alive.”